Nick Peros: Solo instrumental

 Compositions for solo guitar include 24 Nocturnes for Solo Guitar, Sonata for Solo Guitar, Rondo for Solo Guitar and five Suites for Solo Guitar.
 Nocturnes: 24 Nocturnes for Solo Guitar (DeoSonic Music, 2017) was the world premiere recording of the 24 nocturnes and was performed and recorded by Canadian guitarist Michael Kolk.
 The 24 Nocturnes and the Rondo for Solo Guitar are published by Les Productions D'Oz.

-Chamber and Orchestral
+Chamber and orchestral

-Peros' chamber works include a Sonata for Cello and Piano, various duets, and music for string trio.
+Peros's chamber works include a Sonata for Cello and Piano, various duets and music for string trio.
 His orchestral works include Prelude to Beren & Luthien, a one-movement work for full orchestra inspired by the Tolkien story, and Northern Lights.
 Northern Lights (1993) is a one-movement orchestral work which received its world premiere in November 1994, performed by Symphony Hamilton, conducted by Clyde Mitchell.
-In 1997 Northern Lights was further performed across Canada, including a performance by the Regina Symphony Orchestra, conducted by Marc David, which was recorded and broadcast nationally by CBC Radio.
-Most recently Northern Lights was performed by the Arcady Ensemble under the direction of Ronald Beckett.
+In 1997, Northern Lights was further performed across Canada, including a performance by the Regina Symphony Orchestra, conducted by Marc David, which was recorded and broadcast nationally by CBC Radio.
+Most recently, Northern Lights, was performed by the Arcady Ensemble under the direction of Ronald Beckett.